atoulous/maaatchhasss/README.md

 # Matcha

-This is an match dating app made with React and Express
+This is an match dating app (tinder like) made with React and Express

 ## Installation